If your business is going to sell food, you must notify either your local council or the NSW Food Authority before you start.

 - transporter of live poultry

-- water-based food service.
+- water-borne food service.